-As presented in Figure 18 below, during the years 2010-2012, the WACD followed an upward trend reaching 4.2 percent at the end of 2012.
-One year later the WACD marked a significant reduction by 1.2 pp in relation to 2012 mainly due to the official funding provided by ESM and IMF at low interest rates.
-During 2013-2019 the WACD followed a downward trend reaching 1.8 percent at year end of 2020 whilst in 2021 it reduced further to 1.6 percent.
-The downward path of the weighted average cost of debt curve was attributed to EMTN issuances at lower interest rates due to the environment of low interest rates in the European capital markets, the positive impact from the low-cost ESM loans as well as from the liability management transactions implemented by the PDMO.
+As presented in Figure 18 below, the peak of the WACD was in year 2012 when the said figure reached 4.2 percent.
+One year later the WACD marked a significant reduction by 1.2 pp mainly due to the official funding provided by ESM and IMF at low interest rates.
+During 2013-2020 the WACD followed a downward trend reaching 1.8 percent at year end of 2020 whilst in 2021 it reduced further to 1.6 percent.
+The downward path of the weighted average cost of debt curve was attributed to EMTN issuances at lower interest rates due to the low interest rates environment in the European capital markets, the positive impact from the low-cost ESM loans as well as from the liability management transactions implemented by the PDMO.
+In 2022 the WACD exhibited an increase of 0.2 pp reaching 1.8 percent, mainly due to the recent changes in the monetary policy to bring high inflation under control.

 A necessary pre-condition to enhance the sustainability of public debt, is to achieve and maintain the WACD in the area below the level of the nominal growth rate of GDP.

-Figure 18: Weighted average cost of debt in 2010-2021
+Figure 18: Weighted average cost of debt in 2012-2022

-Figure 19 below, illustrates the historical evolution of the weighted average cost of the outstanding debt in comparison with the weighted average cost of new debt issued in each year for the period 2015-2021.
+Figure 19 below, illustrates the historical evolution of the weighted average cost of the outstanding debt in comparison with the weighted average cost of new debt issued in each year for the period 2015-2022.

 For the period 2015-2018, the weighted average cost of new debt moved above the weighted average cost of the outstanding public debt resulting in small changes in the second indicator.
 It is noted that the reduction of the weighted average cost of outstanding public debt during the reference period is attributed mainly to the implementation of the debt management strategy of the PDMO since the last program fund which was provided to the Republic of Cyprus was in 2015 by ESM and in 2016 (a small amount) by IMF.
 Excluding the cost of programme fund provided in 2015 and in 2016, the weighted average cost of new debt at issuance in 2015 and 2016 were 3.8 percent and 3.4 percent indicating that the weighted average cost of new debt at issuance followed a downward trajectory.
-The gradual reduction of the weighted average cost of new debt at issuance is attributed to a number of factors, intel alia, the liability management transactions executed throughout the reference period, the low interest rate environment in the European capital markets, the improved credit rating profile and the return of Cyprus to the investment grade since September 2019 as well as successful exit from the Economic Adjustment Programme and presence in the international capital markets.
+The gradual reduction of the weighted average cost of new debt at issuance was attributed to a number of factors, intel alia, the liability management transactions executed throughout the reference period, the low interest rate environment in the European capital markets, the improved credit rating profile of Cyprus and it's return to the investment grade since September 2019 as well as successful exit from the Economic Adjustment Programme and finally it's presence in the international capital markets.